-Health and Social Care is a great course to study if you want to work with people.
-Both courses take two years.
+Health and Social Care is a great course to study if you want to work with people and make a difference in people's lives.
+The qualification will help you develop independence and confidence in using skills relevant to the sector as well as prepare you for the progression to university courses.
 Lessons are varied as you will study a combination of coursework and examined units.
-Lesson activities include discussion, research, practical activities, completing coursework, group work and much more.
+Activities include discussion, research, practical activities wherever possible to bring the content alive, completing coursework, group work and much more.